vincode-io/Zavala/README.md

 A dedicated outliner for macOS, iPadOS, and iOS.

-## Contributing

-We are not currently looking for additional contributors yet.
-The project is in such an early state of development that too many people working on the code would be chaotic.
-That will change as the project matures.
-I'll update this README when we get to that point.

 ## Community

 Let's talk outliners!
 Head over to [Discussions](https://github.com/vincode-io/Zavala/discussions) for outliner discussion and to express what you would like to see in an outliner application.
 Be sure to read our [Code of Conduct](https://github.com/vincode-io/Zavala/wiki/Code-of-Conduct).

+## Code Contributions

+We are not currently looking for additional code contributors yet.
+The project is in such an early state of development that too many people working on the code would be chaotic.
+That will change as the project matures.
+I'll update this README when we get to that point.

 ## Project Documents